Back to Basics in B2B PR: Press Release Focus

-However according to stats from Smart Insights 70% of B2B marketers lack a consistent or integrated content strategy.
+Knowing when a press release is appropriate and how to best lean on relevant news angles is an essential part of a consistent content strategy.
+However, according to stats from Smart Insights, 70% of B2B marketers lack a consistent or integrated content strategy.

-As an expert B2B marketing agency, here’s our top six tips on getting your content noticed from B2B publications:
+As an expert B2B marketing agency, here’s our top six tips on developing press releases and getting your content noticed from B2B publications:

-As it is an incredibly niche market, there is a lot of competition from similar companies so it’s crucial to create releases specific to each publication.
-Reading a few of the latest magazines will help to ensure the article you’re trying to create is topical and relevant not only to the publication but within the sector the magazine targets.
+As it is an incredibly niche market, there is a lot of competition from similar companies so it’s crucial to create releases specific to each publication (and ones that are relevant).
+Reading a few of the latest magazines will help to ensure the article you’re trying to create is topical and relevant not only to the publication, but within the sector the magazine targets.

 92% of engineers surveyed said they were more likely to do business with a company that regularly produces new and current content.
 (IEEE GlobalSpec, 2017)

-Most publishing groups have an umbrella of similar magazines within the industry meaning your article could be suitable for another magazine within the same group.
+Most publishing groups have an umbrella of similar magazines within the industry meaning your story could be suitable for another magazine within the same group.
 It’s worth researching this before hitting the send button on your press release.
-For PR to be successful, it’s important that the brand is placed in a media outlet that is relevant to and trusted by your target audience, otherwise there’s simply no point.
+For this element of media relations to be successful, it’s important that the brand is placed in a media outlet that is relevant to and trusted by your target audience, otherwise there’s simply no point.

 Emails can get lost or ignored.
-If you haven’t heard anything back for a few days, a phone call can help to confirm if they’ve read your email, whether the press release is suitable or if you could make a few tweaks to the article to get it published.
+If you haven’t heard anything back for a few days, a phone call can help to confirm the journalist in question reads your email.
+Whether the press release is suitable and, in some cases, if you could make a few tweaks to the article to get it published.

 Tweet it, share it and post it on any social channels you may using.
 In doing so, this could help to win more editorial in publications you may not be advertising with.
 The power of social is truly incredible and by sharing it with potential prospects can get the conversation started without much effort.